top of page

 My MC is in Capricorn in the 9th house, conjunct Saturn (also sextile Pluto and trine the Sun).
 I think the most obvious way this placement appears in my life is through teaching.
 I've been a teacher in some capacity ever since I was a teenager.
 I was a Sunday school teacher, then aftercare assistant, then an art teacher, then an afterschool STEAM teacher.
 I explored the teaching role of art early on as well, on topics like psychology, philosophy and politics. (for example, this piece I made during my degree at FAU, called Just Mist) Teaching is still one of the main goals of my work, as I create paintings to be used to enhance things like trail signs, guides, coloring books, videos and other teaching tools.

-The Saturn/Capricorn/9th house element I initially decided to represent by looking up and out, and by collaging my most recent bird paintings around me.
-Like the sea-goat, I'm looking toward the mountain to climb.
+I wanted to make a portrait by collaging my most recent bird paintings around me.
 My first batch of photos was taken standing up, but I really wanted my hair and clothes to look more wind-swept to connect with the birds.
 I decided to accomplish that by taking photos laying down.

 Check out the evolution!:

 The second one started from an experimental shot that I really liked.
-Instead of looking up and to the side, I'm looking up and sort of beyond the camera, which I think also works metaphorically.
 The plants at the bottom are a nod to my IC portrait (which you can read about in this blog post) After working on it a bit, I realized something else that's fun, the pose reminds me of an illustration from my favorite childhood book!

 I loved the illustrations in Charles Santore's The Little Mermaid.
 I would repeatedly check it out from the library just so that I could look at the pictures.
-(Maybe it was an early inspiration towards the use of watercolors?)
-I didn't like the story so much, it was really sad, but there is an interesting parallel between the mermaid loosing her voice, and with my IC portrait about "not feeling heard".
-Also, if you ask me, a mermaid who goes up on land is a pretty spot on parallel with the Capricorn symbolism of the goat with the tail of a fish, who leaves the ocean to climb a mountain.
+(Maybe it was something that inspired me to eventually pick up watercolors?)
+I didn't like the story very much because it was sad, but there is an interesting parallel between the mermaid loosing her voice, and with my IC portrait about "not feeling heard".
+Also, a mermaid who goes up on land is a pretty close parallel with the Capricorn symbolism of the half-goat half-fish, who leaves the ocean to climb a mountain.

 The birds are from a mural called Birds at Play, which will be installed at the Mandel Library in West Palm Beach soon!
 Check out the blog about that here